omnetpp/omnetpp/samples/database/README.txt

     topology coming from the database.
 An SQL script to fill the database with the topology info (nodes and links) is provided.

-Steps to get things up and running:
+Steps to get things up and running (These instructions use Linux command-line syntax, but the equivalent will work on Windows too):

 1. First, you obviously need a working MySQL database.
 Make sure you can log in using the MySQL console ("mysql"), and you can create tables, insert rows etc using SQL.

+   $ mysql test   # test is the database name; any other database can be used mysql> CREATE TABLE dummy (name CHAR(80));
+   mysql> DROP TABLE dummy;
+   mysql> exit;

-Also make sure that you have the necessary header files (mysql.h, etc) and libraries (libmysql.a/so) to build programs with MySQL access -- they are in the MySQL-devel packages on Linux.
+   Also make sure that you have the necessary header files (mysql.h, etc) and libraries (mysql.lib on Windows, or libmysqlclient.so on Linux) to build programs with MySQL access.
+If you are installing from RPM in Linux, you need the "-devel" package to get these files.
+If installed, they usually can be found in /usr/include/mysql and /usr/lib.

-2. Take the given C++ sources, and compile+link them into your simulation.
-   (Use Token Ring sample simulation if you're unsure -- the sample database contents for demonstrating cMySQLConfiguration is for this model.)
-   On Linux/Unix, you can also build a shared library, and have it loaded into the simulation dynamically (using the load-libs= omnetpp.ini entry) [1].
-To get the sources built, the MySQL headers AND OMNeT++'s src/envir directory need to be in the include path (-I compiler options), and you need to link against the MySQL library (-lmysql).

-3. Create the database tables: log in using the MySQL console, and copy/paste the contents of the scripts in sql/ into it.
+2. Create the database tables: log in using the MySQL console, and copy/paste the contents of the scripts in sql/ into it.
 (Or use the "source <filename>" command at the mysql prompt.)
 If you want to try cMySQLNetBuilder or cMySQLConfiguration, fill in the database with the sample data by executing the *.sql files in the example subdirectories in much the same way.

-4. Adjust the database name, user, password and other connection properties in the ini files in the example directories.
-The full set of config options understood are documented in oppmysqlutils.h as:
+   $ cd samples/database/sql
+   $ mysql test
+   mysql> source config.sql;
+   mysql> source netbuilder.sql;
+   mysql> source scalars.sql;
+   mysql> source vectors.sql;
+   mysql> exit;

+3. Take the given C++ sources, and compile them into your simulation.
+   (Use Token Ring sample simulation if you're unsure -- the sample database contents for demonstrating cMySQLConfiguration is for this model.)
+   To get the sources built, the MySQL headers AND OMNeT++'s src/envir directory need to be in the include path (-I compiler options), and you need to link against the MySQL library (-lmysqlclient).

+   For example, to add database support to the Token Ring model, you'd do the
+   following:

+   $ cd samples/database
+   $ cp *.cc *.h ../tokenring
+   $ cd ../tokenring
+   $ opp_makemake -f -N -x -I/usr/include/mysql -I$HOME/omnetpp/src/envir \
+   -lmysqlclient
+   $ make

+   On Linux, you can also build a shared library, and have it loaded into the simulation dynamically (using the load-libs= omnetpp.ini entry) [1].

+4. Fill the database with the input data.
+If you want to use cMySQLConfiguration, this means INSERTs into the config, configsection and configentry tables, and with cMySQLNetBuilder, into the network, node, link and parameter tables.

+   To use the sample cMySQLConfiguration data for the Token Ring model, run the SQL script in example1:

+   $ cd samples/database/example1
+   $ mysql test
+   mysql> source tokenring-config.sql
+   mysql> exit

+   You can load the sample topology data for cMySQLNetBuilder in example2/ net60.sql in much the same way.

+5. Prepare an omnetpp.ini to activate the MySQL extensions.
+Add one or more of the following entries:

    [General]
+   configuration-class = "cMySQLConfiguration"
+   outputvectormanager-class = "cMySQLOutputVectorManager"
+   outputscalarmanager-class = "cMySQLOutputScalarManager"

+   In addition, you'll also need to specify the database, possibly its location (host, port) login name and password too.
+The full set of config options is documented in oppmysqlutils.h.

+   [General]
    mysql-host = <hostname>
    mysql-user = <username>
    mysql-password = <password>
    mysql-database = <database-name>
    mysql-port = <TCP-port-number>
    mysql-socket = <unix-socket-name>
    mysql-clientflag = <int>
-      mysql-use-pipe = <true/false>  # Windows named pipes
+   mysql-use-pipe = <true/false>  # use Windows named pipes
    mysql-options-file = <MySQL-options-filename>

-   Not all of them make sense together and most have defaults; look up the MySQL documentation if in trouble.
+   Not all of them make sense together and most have defaults, for example, with a Linux MySQL default installation and no password (NOT RECOMMENDED), I got away with setting the mysql-database entry only.
+Look up the MySQL documentation if in trouble.

+   For the Token Ring example, the provided sample ini file will likely work, just copy it over from the example1/ directory:

+   $ cp tokenring-db.ini ../../tokenring
+   $ cd ../../tokenring

+6. Run the simulation with the new ini file.

+   $ ./tokenring -f tokenring-db.ini

+   If you get an "Error connecting to MySQL", you'll need to play with the settings in Step 5.

+   When you click Run, your output vectors and output scalars will go into the database.

-5. Run the simulation!
-If you get an "Error connecting to MySQL" error, go back to Step 4.
-Otherwise you should be able to query the data on the MySQL console, try e.g. "SELECT * FROM vector;"
+7. Congrats!
+Now you should be able to query the data on the MySQL console:

+   $ mysql test;
+   mysql> SELECT * FROM vector;
+   mysql> SELECT * FROM vecdata WHERE vectorid=...;
+   mysql> SELECT * FROM run;
+   mysql> SELECT * FROM scalar WHERE runid=...;
+   ...and so on.

 A hint about cMySQLConfiguration: